Choejiyu/Choejiyu/README.md

 - 👋 Hi, I’m @Choejiyu
 - 👀 I’m interested in web programming
-- 🌱 I’m currently learning java, javascript, Vue.js
+- 🌱 I’m currently learning java, javascript, Spring, Oracle, Vue.js

 <!---
 Choejiyu/Choejiyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.